TahsinTariq/TahsinTariq.github.io/_posts/Writtings/2021-04-15-TerrainGeneration.md

 Perlin noise is a procedurally generated noise texture developed by ken perlin.
 How perlin noise is generated using code is discussed thoroughly **[`here`](https://rtouti.github.io/graphics/perlin-noise-algorithm)**.
 I'll be using the built in noise function that generates perlin noise for processing.

 In order to render the terrain, we need some geometry.
 We can generate tile the plane with cubes, but that would look more like minecraft.
 We could choose randomly generated points.
-But due to the randomness, the points are too close to each other.
+But purely random or even pseudo-random choices have a tendency of clustering together.
+This phenomenon is known as [`Poisson Clumping`](https://en.wikipedia.org/wiki/Poisson_clumping).
+Pure or pseudo-random points are not good choices because of this phenomenon, as shown below.

 <div class="grid">
 	<img  src="{% link assets/alternate_images/random.png %}" alt="random points" data-position="center center" />